 Blendtec vs Ninja Blender – Performance and Features.

 Blendtec has significantly more powerful with its 13 amps and 1560 watts of power.
 The Ninja comes in with 8 amps and 1500 watts which is more powerful than most blenders.
 Blendtec has 10 speeds ranging from about 4080 – 28,000 RPMs.
 The Ninja has 3 speeds with the high speed reported to be about 24,000 RPMs.

 With regard to common blending tasks like making mixed drinks, crushing ice and blending fruits, both Blendtec and Ninja blenders can easily get the job done.
 Blendtec boasts the "one blade does it all" and can grind grain and do dry blending.
 The Ninja can not handle grinding grains nor does it make hot soup like the Blendtec.

 Blendtec blenders can easily handle anything you put in it, pretty much always resulting in a completely blended smooth creation.
 If you are just making drinks and fruit smoothies, the Ninja can pretty much do the same.
 But the Ninja Professional has trouble with more demanding tasks such as frozen blends and nut butters.

 If you were wanting a smooth and consistent blend, the Ninja struggles.
 This is most likely caused by the 6-blade tower design that does not allow for the creation of a Vortex.
 Oftentimes it requires that the blender be stopped in order to push and mix and ingredients into the blades.
 Upon making blends with greens or seeds, the Ninja just isn’t able to process them smoothly like the Blendtec can.
 Ingredients don’t efficiently move between the blades easily and don’t get processed completely, resulting in chunks.

-Both these blenders are louder than most common kitchen blenders but the Blendtec is significantly louder.
+Both these blenders are louder than most common kitchen blenders.

 Warranty and Durability.